 The 2017 Beer Bloggers and Writers Conference (BBC17) takes place in Milwaukee from August 3 – 5.
 It’s great to be attending again this year after having to miss last year’s conference in Tampa.
 Plus we are truly excited to visit Milwaukee for our first time!
 We hear it’s a beautiful and fun city.
 We also know they are rumored to take their beer and their cheese seriously, so we already that in common.
 When we heard that the Beer Bloggers Conference would be hosted in Milwaukee, we knew it was the perfect opportunity for a visit.

-Milwaukee is famous for beer, or so the old Schlitz commercials claims.
+Milwaukee is famous for beer, or so the old Schlitz commercials claim.
 We’re eager to learn about Milwaukee’s beer heritage at BBC17 from brewing pioneers such as Pabst Brewing Company.
 The conference sessions take place in Best Place, the historic site of the original Pabst Brewery.
 We’ll also pay a visit to the Miller Brewing Company, now part of MillerCoors.
 Miller has been brewing beer in Milwaukee for 160 years.
 It will be interesting to learn about Milwaukee brewing history while standing in the actual places where that history was made.

 By the same token, we are looking forward to experiencing some of the cities newer breweries, and seeing how they are helping to evolve the story of Milwaukee beer.
 We’ll get to visit several local breweries, including Milwaukee Brewing Company, Lakefront Brewery, Good City Brewing, and Brenner Brewing.
 We’ve heard a lot of buzz about the booming Milwaukee beer scene.
 We can’t wait to get there and sample a bit of it for ourselves.